LeoLuongVuong/R_code/README.md

 #### Jason should be happy with this version.
 Erwin will call Isabel tomorrow (29th Jan) if she does not respond
 ### Erwin reaches out to other co-authors with the clean version + versions with their comments
 #### Need to gather multiple word files with co-authors' comments
+### This is not urgent so I can work on it later this week